hollingsworthd/jBrowserDriver/README.md

 ## Building
 Install and configure [Maven v3.x](https://maven.apache.org/download.cgi) (which is also available in most Linux package repos) and then from the project root run `mvn clean compile install`.
-To use in [Eclipse](http://www.eclipse.org/downloads/), either import the existing Java project from the root directory or import the pom.xml file via the [M2E plugin](https://marketplace.eclipse.org/content/maven-integration-eclipse-luna-and-newer).
+To use in [Eclipse](http://www.eclipse.org/downloads/), either import the existing Java project from the root directory or import the Maven pom.xml file.
 However, if you merely want to use this as a dependency in a separate project, see the [Download](https://github.com/MachinePublishers/jBrowserDriver#download) section.

 ## Contributing
-Pull requests are welcome, and we ask contributors to agree to the [CLA](https://github.com/MachinePublishers/jBrowserDriver/blob/master/CLA-individual.txt).
+Pull requests are welcome, and we ask people contributing code to agree to the [CLA](https://github.com/MachinePublishers/jBrowserDriver/blob/master/CLA-individual.txt) which is similar to the agreement used by the Apache Software Foundation.
+Signing the CLA is simply a matter of editing the file to add your digital "signature" and adding it to your pull request.

 Feel free to discuss bugs and new features by opening a [new issue](https://github.com/MachinePublishers/jBrowserDriver/issues/new).

+If you're interested in financially support this project, consider hiring a developer to fix one of the [open issues](https://github.com/machinepublishers/jbrowserdriver/issues).

 - - -